Fubuchi/Rust-Grov-Utils/README.md

 # Rust-Grov-Utils

 Powershell module to help work with rust grcov local more easily.
-If you use grcov only for CI tool, you dont need this module.
+If you use grcov only for CI tool, you don't need this module.

 ## Prerequisite - Windows side